basisproject/paper/src/part2/03-resources.md

 ### Stewardship

 Stewardship is a relationship between a [bloc] and a resource.
 Stewardship allows determining how a resource can be used or consumed.
 This can include setting time limits on use, determining costs of use, and any other facet that might arise.
 For instance, a farming guild bloc might have tractors available for local farmers to use.
 A chair production bloc might make their chairs available to order for other blocs or for consumption by agents.
-Blocs don't have to be productive either: a housing bloc, which stewards houses or apartments, can determine the rules for use of their resources.
+Blocs don't have to be productive either: a housing bloc, which stewards houses or apartments, can determine the rules for use of their units.
 A municipal bloc might set hours of acceptable use on a public park.

 ### Use